 Admission of liability

-A respondent 'admits liability' when they agree that they are liable (responsible) for the amount claimed by the applicant.
+A respondent 'admits liability' when they agree (in the response form) that they are liable (responsible) for the amount claimed by the applicant.
 Liability can be admitted in whole or part.

-ACAT may ask an applicant if they accept the respondent’s admission of liability.
+ACAT will ask the applicant if they accept the respondent’s admission of liability.
 The applicant can fill in the acceptance of admission of liability – civil dispute form [PDF 74KB] and return it to ACAT.

 If the respondent does not respond to a civil dispute application and has not paid the amount claimed, the applicant may fill in and lodge an application for default judgment – civil dispute form [PDF 82KB].